cameraui/sdk/go/docs/api/camera.md

 ## type SnapshotSettings

-SnapshotSettings is snapshot configuration for a camera.
+SnapshotSettings is the snapshot settings for a camera.

 	type SnapshotSettings struct {
 	    // AutoRefresh enables automatic snapshot refresh.